 The same systemic barriers that affect deaf people in education, training and employment also affect them across the broader spectrum of life activities.
 Many deaf people do not have equal access to the incidental learning opportunities that often make up exposure to the "how to's" of navigating a world largely set up to work for hearing people.
-This includes critical information about health, financial literacy, and help.
+This includes critical information about health, financial literacy, and how to seek legal help.